acdundore/optiseek/docs/index.md

 ## Usage

-`Optiseek` provides access to numerous optimization algorithms that require minimal effort from the user.
+`optiseek` provides access to numerous optimization algorithms that require minimal effort from the user.
 An example using the well-known particle swarm optimization algorithm can be as simple as this:

 ```python
 from optiseek.metaheuristics import particle_swarm_optimizer